Plenty of folks aware of your work will help you. Most of us hate malicious folks in first place, so do what you sure you can handle

 ~3135 downloads per payment**

-*note that steam also has a 100 USD fee for steam direct which is recoupable after reaching 1000 USD in sales but i have not reached this amount yet. also steam only allows bank transfers for payment which really sucks for me outside of the us because the transaction fees are really high hahaha...
+*note that steam also has a 100 USD fee for steam direct which is recoupable after reaching 1000 USD in sales. also steam only allows bank transfers for payment which really sucks for me outside of the us because the transaction fees are really high hahaha...

 **google play has a one-time 25 USD registration fee but i think this is very reasonable since you only play it once and then can continue releasing games on google play for as long as you want.